Eczema Can Be Controlled

 Not sure what products to use to control your eczema?
 When in doubt, visit a dermatologist or other health care professional.
 If you experience severe eczema flare-ups, oral steroids may be needed to bring you relief.
 You must have oral steroids prescribed by a physician.

 If you are not a fan of taking medications/using chemical-laden lotions, etc., there are still eczema treatment options for you.
-Here are just a few natural alternatives for eczema sufferers:
+Here are just a few natural alternatives if you’re wondering how you can treat your eczema without medications:

 - Coconut oil